 - There are also certain fish better for smoking than others; fatty fish are best.

 How To Prepare Fish For Smoking?

-It makes the fish incredibly tender as the flesh easily peels away from the bone in flaky chunks filled with flavor.
+It makes the smoked fish incredibly tender as the flesh easily peels away from the bone in flaky chunks filled with flavor.

-There are several ways you can enjoy smoked fish, with most of these varieties depending on the method you use to prepare the fish.
+There are several ways you can enjoy smoked fish, with most of these varieties depending on the method you use to prepare the smoked fish.

-Whole fish make for a delicious treat as their skin gets crispy and separates from the meat.
+Whole smoked fish make for a delicious treat as their skin gets crispy and separates from the meat.